dronefreak/VisDrone-dataset-python-toolkit/README.md

 | ![](imgs/2.jpg) | ![](imgs/test2.png) |

 For replicating these results, please clone this repository and just execute:
-`python3 vis-drone-faster-rcnn.py`.
+`python3 vis-drone-faster-rcnn.py` from inside the conda environment.
 This code is meant for static images and will save the output to the same directory.
 A sample trained model is provided in the `inference_graph` directory.

+Also, make sure for the above code, you would need to provide the correct path for the test images.

 For now, the code `convertVis_to_xml.py` creates two new folders and puts the data in them, but this can be changed by altering the write folders in the code.
 This should be customized as per needs of the user.
 Thank you and happy coding !!!